Learn About Pet Food

 Pet treats are considered complimentary, because they are not the primary source of nutrition for pets.

 With more pet food options than ever to choose from, PFAC members drive innovation and continuous improvement in the safety of ingredients and finished pet food.
 All PFAC members follow a strict, robust food safety program that aims to prevent food safety risks.
 They do this by employing the best methods and technology, testing protocols, and ongoing monitoring through the production process.
-It is a requirement of membership that members follow a recognized food safety program such as an HACCP based program or those developed using the Global Food Safety Initiative (GFSI) guidelines.
+It is a requirement of membership that members follow a recognized food safety program such as an HACCP based program or those developed using the Global Food Safety Initiative (GFSI) guidelines and carefully consider pet food safety.
 Part of these programs is to ensure ingredients being supplied meet high standards of quality and safety.
 For this reason, pet food manufacturers inspect and audit their supplier’s own food safety programs and good manufacturing practices.

 Methods for processing either dry (kibble) or wet (canned) pet food, add to its safety, because in both cases the ingredients and/or finished product have been heat treated.
 Pet food companies also utilize other technology to reduce pathogens, such as high-pressure processing and other methods.
 This makes it safe for both pets and humans who handle it.